usabilla/usabilla-u4a-cordova/README.md

 ### Campaigns

-In order to be able to run campaigns in your app, you should first start by initializing the SDK as seen before
+In order to be able to run campaigns in your app, you should first start by initializing the SDK as seen before.

 This call loads and updates all your campaigns locally and you can start targeting them by sending events from your app using the method: